ginstrom/paladin-novel/chapters/06_whispers-in-stone.md

 Sim's smile was gentle.
 "I wasn't always a priest.
 Before Alanyi called me, I was... other things.
 A man learns the hidden paths when his life depends on staying hidden."

 They traveled in single file, Sim leading, Gond bringing up the rear.
 Every hour, he called a halt and climbed to higher ground, scanning their back trail for signs of pursuit.
-The guards would find the waystation eventually, but by then they'd be deep in country where horses couldn't follow.
+The guards would find the waystation eventually, but by then they'd be deep in country where a party with carts couldn't follow.

 The first sign of trouble came at midday.
-Smoke rose from the direction they'd come—thin, dark columns that spoke of burning buildings.
-Gond's jaw tightened as he counted the fires.
-The waystation.
-The shepherd's hut where they'd sheltered two nights ago.
-The guards were being thorough.
+Smoke rose from the direction they'd come—campfires.
+From the direction and distance Gond surmised they were at the waystation.

-"They're destroying everything," Alia whispered, staring at the distant smoke.
+"They're so close," Alia whispered, staring at the smoke.

-"Good," Pell said grimly.
-"Means they're angry.
-Angry men make mistakes."

-But Gond wasn't so sure.
-The systematic destruction spoke of discipline, not rage.
-Someone was coordinating this search, someone who understood that escaped slaves needed shelter and supplies.
-They were burning every refuge, forcing their quarry into the open.

 The afternoon brought new challenges.
 The trail grew steeper, winding through narrow defiles where loose stone threatened to betray their passage.
-Alia struggled to stay mounted as the horse picked its way over treacherous ground.
-Dax's feet began bleeding again, leaving traces that any tracker could follow.
+Dax struggled to stay mounted as the horse picked its way over treacherous ground.
+Alia began to stumble.

 Gond called another halt, this time to tend wounds and redistribute supplies.
-They couldn't afford to leave a trail of blood.
+They couldn't afford to slow down.

 "How much farther?"
 Alia asked, her face pale with exhaustion.

 Sim consulted the sun's position, then pointed toward a distant ridge.
 "Beyond that rise.
-The temple lies in a hidden valley, sheltered by cliffs on three sides."
+An old temple of Alanyi lies in a hidden grove, sheltered by hills.
+We can rest there for the night."

 "Temple?"
 Pell's voice carried skepticism.
 "I thought we were looking for a cave or a shepherd's hut."